 Truthfully, I had no idea to be anything other than a student (which is one of the reasons I’d recommend not going straight from BA to MA—general life skills are good, people).
 The real plan was find any job that would help me pay rent.
 (Seriously, I was up for anything: One gig included walking through a seedy neighborhood to hang flyers on the doors.
 I do *not* recommend it: Imagine unseen barking dogs and strollers left on front lawns.)

 For one, I am no longer worried about being able to “get by.”
-And more, I’ve developed a (broad) career goal that gets me up in the morning.
-Essentially, I plan to combine my writing and creative skills with my love for luxury vegan and green beauty.
+And more, I’ve developed a career goal that gets me up in the morning.
+Essentially, I combine my writing and creative skills with my love for luxury vegan and green beauty.
 As the Beauty Editor at Peaceful Dumpling, I get to do a little bit of this every day.

 1. Attitude will make or break you.
-Several months ago, my father and I were talking about food as medicine and how difficult dietary change can be.
+Once, my father and I were talking about food as medicine and how difficult dietary change can be.
 He said casually that you can do anything you want to if you set your mind to it.
 Although this is a common saying, I knew he believed it, and from that moment on, I believed it, too.
 It had been long since I made the transition to a whole foods vegan diet, but I wanted to teach myself how to budget and find a way to make rent while will still writing almost daily.

 We each come from varying degrees of privilege, and experience an assortment of hardships over which we have little or no control.
 I believe I’m one of the most privileged people I know because my parents made my education the first priority since the time I started school (and probably before).
 At four years old, I couldn’t have made this decision for myself!
 What a gift.